dataluscorp/browser/toolkit/components/messaging-system/schemas/SpecialMessageActionSchemas/index.md

 #### `flowRequestParams`

-These params are used by Firefox to add information specific to that individual user to the final oauth URL.
+These params are used by Datalus to add information specific to that individual user to the final oauth URL.
 You should include:

 * `entrypoint`
 * `utm_term`